 As Coombes’ comment indicates, longevity is a consideration.
 Several other participants mentioned longevity when emphasising the importance of asset management.
 They are focused on improving the life of their assets both in terms of longevity and using predictive maintenance to reduce downtime, as this can be both inconvenient and costly if it holds up production.

 “Being out of operation for a couple of hours has far more impact than the bill at the end of the service”James Platt, Head of Procurement, Hovis

 Kevin Cheetham, Category Manager at Ibstock, put it this way: “Our main driver at the moment is trying to manage our assets.
 The mantra is to reduce machine downtime and one of the ways to do that is to make sure that the equipment is in better condition than it has been.”
-James Platt, Head of Procurement at Hovis, was frank about the implications of such downtime: “Our machine downtime costs more than our MRO contract.
+James Platt, who was Head of Procurement at Hovis before becoming a Director at Staverton Consulting, was frank about the implications of such downtime: “At Hovis, our machine downtime costs more than our MRO contract.
 Being out of operation for a couple of hours has far more impact than the bill at the end of the service.”